Link Search Menu Expand Document

 • Any applicable Optional and Required Tech Defaults you have; Required Tech Defaults must be included, as per usual, and neither affect the effective FP cost.

-• Up to one unique positive and up to one unique negative Technique Trait for every 5 SP you spent.
+• Up to one positive and up to one negative Technique Trait for every 5 SP you spent.

-If the Trait can be taken multiple times and was added here, you can include up to one copy for every 5 SP spent.
+• If any of the included Traits can be taken multiple times, you can add up to one extra copy for every 5 SP spent.

-Finally, no matter what, your improvised Technique can't restore HP, FP or SP.
+• No matter what, the Improvised Technique can't restore HP, FP or SP.

 Example: A Dash of Inspiration